 The lack of access to clean water exposes communities to diseases.
 Today it begins with diarrheal and then deteriorate into cholera or other diseases.
 Access to clean toilets and availability of water in these toilets remain a huge challenge in most communities in Cameroon.
 Particularly the rural communities consider this as a luxury.
 Many schools operate by leaving the pupils, students and the teachers at their own mercy, concerning water and hygiene issues.
 Many markets function with no public toilets and where there exist, the hygiene and sanitation conditions are unbearable.

-Hand washing practices needs to be taken seriously as it can prevent many disease that can end up deadly, especially for children.
+Hand washing practices needs to be taken seriously as it can prevent many diseases that can end up deadly, especially for children.
 The simple act of washing the hands with soap several times a day can prevent this.

 With your timely and appropriate support Bridgers embarks on a massive sensitization campaign on hand washing with soap.